Accelerating Newton-Schulz Iteration for Orthogonalization via Chebyshev-type Polynomials: Optimal odd polynomials and Newton-Schulz iterations

-By $L_n$ we shall denote the space of odd polynomials of degree $2n-1$, that is, Note that $\dim L_n = n$.
+Note that $\dim L_n = n$.
 Now fix $0 < a < b$ and $n \in \mathbb N$.
+We endow the space $C[a,b]$ with its standard norm, i.e. $\|f\|_{C[a,b]}=\max_{t\in[a, b]}|f(t)|$.
 For a function $f \in C[a,b]$ we consider the problem of finding $p \in L_n$ such that $\|f - p\|_{C[a,b]} = \min \{\|f - q\|_{C[a,b]}: q \in L_n\}$.
 A polynomial $p$ with the foregoing property we shall call {\it{the best uniform odd polynomial approximation}} of $f$ {\it{of degree}} $2n-1$.
 Since we do not consider approximations in any other sense, we shall use a shorter term {\it{best odd polynomial approximation}} omitting the explicit mention of the degree, if it is clear from the context.
-The powerful method of studying best polynomial approximations is provided by the Chebyshev equioscillation theorem (see~\cite[Section~10]{Trefethen2020} for classical formulation, and~\cite[Theorem~5]{Hormander2018} for the general version).
+The powerful method of studying best polynomial approximations is provided by the Chebyshev equioscillation theorem (see~\citep[Section~10]{Trefethen2020} for classical formulation, and~\citep[Theorem~5]{Hormander2018} for the general version).
 In our case it reduces to the following fact.

 \begin{theorem} Let $0 < a < b$, $n \in \mathbb N$, and $f \in C[a,b]$.
 Then the following statements hold. \begin{enumerate}[label=(\roman*)] \item The best odd polynomial approximation of $f$ is unique. \item $p \in L_n$ is the best odd polynomial approximation of $f$ of degree $2n-1$ if and only if there exist points $x_0 < x_1 < \dots < x_n$ on the interval $[a,b]$ such that $|p(x_j)-f(x_j)| = \|p - f\|_{C[a,b]}$ for all $j = 0, \dots, n$ and $p(x_j) - f(x_j) = -(p(x_{j-1}) - f(x_{j-1}))$ for all $j = 1, \dots, n$. \end{enumerate} \end{theorem}